Compare Traditional Bridge Mode to VLAN-aware Bridge Mode

 An SVI is a switch VLAN/virtual interface, also known as a layer 3 VLAN interface.

-The comparison above is not exactly apples to apples, if the traditional mode configuration was the only configuration applied to the switch, there would be only VLAN 10 traffic for swp1 and swp2 as indicated by the tags.
+The comparison above is not exactly apples to apples.
+If the traditional mode configuration was the only configuration applied to the switch, you would only have VLAN 10 traffic for swp1 and swp2 as indicated by the tags.
 However the VLAN-aware bridge driver has two trunks for 200 VLANs.
 This behavior is very different.